 Findings of the ongoing and/or other monitoring activities, if relevant;

-Relevant local, regional and international monitoring practices.

-b) Establishing baselines, including reference points
+b) Availability of baselines, including reference points

-The establishment of relevant baselines, including reference points is necessary for observing and analysing changes during monitoring.
+Relevant baselines, including reference points, if available, may be useful for observing and analysing changes during monitoring.
 In practice, the baseline is a measurement of the relevant indicators and parameters in the likely potential receiving environment, or in a comparable environment.
-Therefore, the baseline should be described in the monitoring methodology in order to verify that it accurately represents the environment where the LMO will be released.
+Therefore, if a baseline is used, it should be described in the monitoring methodology in order to verify that it accurately represents the environment where the LMO will be released.
 Natural and human induced variation that may occur in baseline data should be taken into account when analysing monitoring data.

 Points of consider: